 7. Be able to evaluate own solution to the business problem (7.1 to 7.3)

-Learning outcomes 1, 2, 3 and 4 will be assessed based on knowledge and understanding and hence I have written down the knowledge based information here for the first 4 learning outcomes only.
+Learning outcomes 1, 2, 3 and 4 will be assessed based on knowledge and understanding; I have written down the knowledge based information here for the first 4 learning outcomes only.
 Learning outcomes 5, 6 and 7 will be assessed by observing the candidate’s ability to solve business problems.
 This can be through workplace observation of your performance, evidence of problems solved, examination of work products, questioning, professional discussion, witness testimonies from colleagues or manager, personal statements and other evidences.